-Monty Montgomery began exhibiting his work professionally in 2002.
-Born and raised in Virginia, Montgomery loved black lines and bright colors at a very young age and was influenced by his mother who was a kindergarten teacher.
-Early memories of coloring books with bold lines and borders left an impression that reflects in his work to this day.
+Monty Montgomery began exhibiting his work professionally in 1999.
+Born and raised in Virginia, Montgomery loved straight lines and bright colors at a very young age.
+He was influenced by his mother who was a kindergarten teacher and his father’s craftsmanship.
+Early memories of creating in the shop beside his father along with crayons and coloring books on the kitchen table guided by his mother left an impression that reflects in his work to this day.

 In his teen years Monty discovered that he connected to the world a bit differently; the realization that he was profoundly absorbing emotional and physical energy from every experience in his path led him to interpret that energy and channel it into unique creative expressions.
 In his junior year at Longwood University he launched Cilli Original Designs and began spreading his word through clothing, paintings, poetry, stickers and culture.

 After earning his BFA from Longwood University in 1998 he took his first graphic design-based job with U.S. Graphics in Virginia Beach, VA.
 In 1999 he made the move to Charlottesville, VA to work for Musictoday.com while simultaneously designing projects in the music/surf/skate industries as well as operating and curating C.O.D.
 Gallery & Studios on the Downtown Mall in “C-VILLE”.
 After several great years in Virginia, he made the move to Boston, MA. in 2006 to expand his vision in a major city.